tomaytotomato/viper-dawn/README.md

 * Satoshi Nakatomi - a master of the old ways, he trained Miller in the ways of combat but dissapeared mysteriously 10 years ago.

-* Pamela Pfeiffer - a biologist specialising in mutant and dangerous wildlife in the Tanoan wastes.
+* Pamela Pfeiffer - a geologist specialising in harnessing the energy of the Tanoan volcano

 * Syvelster Harris - mercenery sharpshooter looking for payback after Miller killed his son in a shootout with radical Hare Krishnas.